TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 This section contains a JWT shared secret if the ID matches a JWT ID.

 `hmac_enabled`
 When set to `true` this indicates generation of a [HMAC signature]({{< ref "basic-config-and-security/security/authentication-authorization/hmac-signatures#a-sample-signature-generation-snippet" >}}) using the secret provided in `hmac_secret`.
-If the generated signature matches the signature provided in the *Authorizaton* header then authentication of the request has passed.
+If the generated signature matches the signature provided in the *Authorization* header then authentication of the request has passed.

 `hmac_secret`
 The value of the HMAC shared secret.